Jforstman/pacman/README.md

 # pacman

-This is where I added code to course source code to make pacman reverse direction when he reached the page boundary.
+This project was completed by adding JS code to make movement to an existing PacMan program.
+PacMan will move across the screen, turn around and go back when he reaches the page edges.